 Councillor Christopher Massey, BA (Hons), MA, PhD - Cabinet Member for Resources

-I am pleased once again to welcome you to Redcar and Cleveland Borough Council's Statement of Accounts for 2016/17.
-This document provides a detailed overview of the excellent management of the Council's finances over the last year in what remain very difficult economic times.
+It gives me great pleasure to welcome you once again to Redcar and Cleveland Borough Council's Statement of Accounts.
+The 2017/18 accounts provide a detailed summary of the Council's finances over the last year.